 Healthy Tomato Soup is a 5-minute, easy homemade soup with canned tomatoes and minimal ingredients.
-Loaded with amazing taste plus all of the familiar flavours of classic tomato soup without the need to simmer on the stove for hours.
 Serve with a melty grilled cheese sandwich for lunch or a light dinner.

 - Healthy Tomato Soup Recipe

 This healthy tomato soup recipe, or “lazy borscht” as my husband calls it, is exactly that.
 Lazy.
-In the BEST way possible.
-It’s seriously a glorified can of tomatoes…but hear me out, because I’m about to blow your mind!
+In the best way possible.
+It’s seriously a glorified can of tomatoes!

 - It’s a quick, easy, and vibrant homemade soup made in minutes.